Mardi Gras Advisory Committees

-The committee will inform the development of programs and platforms that will strengthen the representation for LGBTQIA+ First Nations voices.
+The First Nations Advisory committee informs the development of programs and platforms that will strengthen the representation for LGBTQIA+SB First Nations voices.

 The First Nations Advisory Committee is comprised of 16 diverse people from across Australia, representing each state and territory.
 Committee members include:

 - Dwesmond Wiggan: Bardi/Jawi Nation of the Dampier Peninsular (WA)

 - Jony Berry: Palawa Tasmania

 - Elsie Stuart (She/Her): Biripi (Northern NSW) living on Awabikal Country

 - Colin Ross: Jinibara Dala and Bidjara (Sunshine Coast)

 - Taz Clay: Kalkadoon (Mt Isa) and Bwgcolman (Palm Island)

 - Crystal Johnson: Tiwi & Lajamanu (NT)